Knee Arthritis Treatment Options

 The fourth option includes intra-articular injections such as Cortisone, Toradol and Viscosupplementation.

-- Toradol is an anti-inflammatory which can provide up to 3 months of pain relief, similar to Cortisone.
+- Toradol is an anti-inflammatory which can provide up to 3 months of pain relief, like Cortisone.
 However, this injection will not increase blood sugar.
 Pain flare is not typically associated with Toradol.
 Patients with severe arthritis may not experience long term, significant relief.
+This injection is used less frequently than cortisone or HA.

-- Viscosupplementation is also known as gel injections or Hyaluronic acid.
-These injections are not currently recommended by The American Academy of Orthopedics.
-There is not a lot of evidence proving how much these injections improve pain.
-However, we have many patients that feel these injections help them.
+- Viscosupplementation also known as gel injections or Hyaluronic acid (HA).
+These injections are lubricating agents.
+HA is not currently recommended by The American Academy of Orthopedics.
+Studies show no significant improvement in function or long-term pain relief with HA especially in patients with severe OA.
+These injections are more likely to help in a patient with mild to moderate OA.
 The injections may not be covered by certain insurance companies.
 Many companies require preauthorization.
-The injections are usually a series of 3 and you can receive them every 6 months.
+The injections are usually a series of 3 (once a week for 3 weeks) and you can receive them every 6 months.
+Some patients report pain, stiffness and swelling after these injections.
+It may take up to 4 weeks after the last injection before symptoms improve.

-The fifth option is considering biologic treatments such as PRP or stem cells.
-Unfortunately these treatment options are not covered by insurance and can be costly.
-We do not specifically offer these treatment options but may be able to refer you to a physician who does.
-The success rate of these treatment options are somewhat unclear.
+The fifth option is considering biologic treatments such as PRP or stem cell injection.
+Unfortunately, these treatment options are not covered by insurance and can be costly.
+The success rate of these treatment options is somewhat unclear.
 Further research is still needed.
 Currently the Academy of Orthopedics encourages only those patients with mild to moderate arthritis to consider biologic treatments.
+This may be an option for a young patient needing to delay joint replacement.
+If you are interested in this treatment option, we have additional information for you.

-The sixth option is cryotherapy, known as Iovera.
+The sixth option is cryotherapy.
+We offer a treatment called Iovera.
 This is a nerve freezing procedure.
+There are studies showing improved pain and function after Iovera treatment.
+This treatment is more likely to help someone with mild to moderate OA.
 Again, some insurance companies have resisted covering this treatment.
-Many people undergo this procedure prior to knee replacement as a way to control postoperative pain.
+Many people undergo this procedure prior to knee replacement to control postoperative pain.
+If you are interested in this treatment option, we have additional information for you.

 The last option to consider would be knee replacement either a total knee or partial knee replacement.
 Talk to your provider to see which surgery you are a candidate for.
-These surgeries require commitment from both you and your family or friends.
-It is a 6-8 week recovery.
-We have a lot of information for you about surgery.
-Let us know if you’re considering surgery or have questions.
+Knee replacement requires commitment from both you and your family or friends.
+Recovery takes at least 8 weeks of restricting walking, performing hourly exercise, icing and elevating.
+We have a lot of information for you about knee replacement.
+Let us know if you are considering surgery.

 Not sure if your knee is bad enough for surgery?
 You can take a quiz that may help you decide if you’re ready for knee replacement.